batuhankesim/URLShorteningApp/README.md

  }
 ```

-## POST URL to ake a short URL and redirect to the original URL.
+## POST URL to take a short URL and redirect to the original URL.

 `http://localhost:<port>/api/Redirect`